Seeking more ways to attract employer and professional interest on LinkedIn?

 Projects must be "linked" to either jobs in your Experience section or entries in your Education section – whether these are current activities or from your professional history.

-The key is to emphasize the type of data important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or industry term common in your field.
+The key is to emphasize the type of project important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or industry term common in your field.

 This field has strong ranking in LinkedIn’s search algorithm, so you’ll want to add a description that notes skills or job titles where possible.